quanganh2001/meta-front-end-developer-professional-certificate-coursera/02_programming-with-javascript/03_programming-paradigms/quiz_video.md

 B. False

 It is true statement.
 Explain: The rest operator can be used to destructure existing array items, rather than typing them out again.
+# Javascript in the browser
+## JavaScript modules
+Which of the following statements about modules in JavaScript are true?
+Choose all that apply.

+- [ ] Different module specifications, such asCommonJS, are universally compatible .
+- [X] Modules were added to ECMAScript ES6 specification
+- [X] Modules allow for code to be reused and more easily replaced.
+- [X] To use an ES6 module in a browser, you need to set the script type attribute to “module”

+Explain: Modules were added to JavaScript in version ES6.
+Modules were added to JavaScript in version ES6 and allow for code to be imported, reused and more easily replaced.
+To use an ES6 module in a browser, the script's type attribute must be set to “module”.
+## JavaScript DOM manipulation
+True or false?
+Editing the local DOM of a webpage does not affect the document stored on the webserver.

+***A. True***

+B. False

+It is true statement.
+Explain: The DOM is an in-memory representation of the active HTML document.
+Any changes made are local and do not affect the document stored on the webserver.
+## JavaScript selectors
+Which of the following are JavaScript DOM selectors?
+Check all that apply .

+- [X] querySelector()
+- [X] querySelectorAll()
+- [X] getElementById()
+- [X] getElementsByClassName()
+- [ ] getAttribute()

+Explain: This querySelector() method returns the first element in the document that matches the selector.
+This querySelectorAll() method returns all elements in the document that match the selector.
+This getElementById() method returns a specific element whose id matches the selector.
+This getElementsByClassName() method returns all elements in the document that has the class specified in the selector.
+## Event handling
+You are using JavaScript code on your website to listen out for events.
+Which of the following are examples of events that your code can listen out for?
+Check all that apply.

+- [X] Button click
+- [X] Icon tap
+- [ ] Using the command line software on your computer.

+Explain: Button click is an example of an event that your code can listen out for.
+Icon tap is an example of an event that your code can listen out for.
+## JavaScript Object Notation - JSON
+You can convert a JSON file to a JavaScript object so that you can work with that object's properties.

+***A. True***

+B. False

+It is true statement.
+Explain: When working with JSON it is common to convert it back to a JavaScript object to work with its properties.
+To do this you need to use the global built-in JSON object and its parse method.